veta583518/Readme-Generator/output/README-GEN.md

   ---
   ## Installation

-  Testing
+  You would not need to install this application as it is deployed.
+Just click the link to the website

   [Back to Contents](#table-of-contents)

   ---
   ## Usage

-  Testing
+  This application would be used to show some of my work and to introduce myself to potential employers

   [Back to Contents](#table-of-contents)

   ---
   ## License

-   This project is covered under the BSD 2-Clause "Simplified" License
+   This project is covered under the MIT License

   [Back to Contents](#table-of-contents)